Matzah: Gluten-free preparations

-The only one of the five grains that does not contain gluten is oat, but the resulting matzah would be gluten-free only if there were no cross-contamination with gluten-containing grains.
-In recent years, matzah manufacturers have begun producing gluten-free oat matzah certified kosher for Passover.
-Additionally, some authorities have expressed doubt about whether oat is properly listed among the five grains, or whether it resulted from a historical mistranslation.
-Therefore, some have suggested baking matzah from a mixture of 90% rice flour and 10% wheat flour, for those who can handle eating the small amount of wheat in this mixture.
+While oat is considered to be one of the five grains and does not itself contain gluten, matzah made from it would be gluten-free only if there were no contamination by gluten-containing grains.
+From 2013 some matzah manufacturers have produced gluten-free oat matzah certified kosher for Passover.
+Given the doubts about oats truly being one of the five grains, it has been suggested that matzah could be made from a mixture of 90% rice flour and 10% wheat flour (as rice is deemed so bland that the taste of wheat flour dominates, and thus meets ritual requirements), for those who can handle eating the small amount of wheat in this mixture.
 For those who can eat no wheat, eating oat matzah at the Seder is still considered the best option.

 Preparation

 Matzah dough is quickly mixed and rolled out without an autolyse step as used for leavened breads.
 Most forms are pricked with a fork or a similar tool to keep the finished product from puffing up, and the resulting flat piece of dough is cooked at high temperature until it develops dark spots, then set aside to cool and, if sufficiently thin, to harden to crispness.
 Dough is considered to begin the leavening process 18 minutes from the time it gets wet; sooner if eggs, fruit juice, or milk is added to the dough.
 The entire process of making matzah takes only a few minutes in efficient modern matzah bakeries.

-After baking, matzah may be ground into fine crumbs, known as matzah meal.
-Matzah meal can be used like flour during the week of Passover when flour can otherwise be used only to make matzah.
+After baking, matzah may be ground into fine, or slightly coarser, crumbs, known as matzah meal, that can be used like flour during the week of Passover when flour can otherwise be used only to make matzah.

 Variations

 There are two major forms of matzah.
-In many western countries the most common form is the hard form of matzah which is cracker-like in appearance and taste and is used in all Ashkenazic and most Sephardic communities.
-Yemenite and Iraqi Jews traditionally made a form of soft matzah which looks like Greek pita or like a tortilla.
+Prior to the late 18th century, all matzah was soft and relatively thick, but thinner, crisper matzah later became popular in parts of Europe due to its longer shelf life.
+With the invention of the first matzah-making machine in France in 1839, cracker-like mass-produced matzah became the most common form in Europe and North America and is now ubiquitous in all Ashkenazic and most Sephardic communities.
+Yemenite and Iraqi Jews continue to use a form of soft matzah which looks like Greek pita or like a tortilla.
 Soft matzah is made only by hand, and generally with shmurah flour.

 Flavored varieties of matzah are produced commercially, such as poppy seed- or onion-flavored.
 Oat and spelt matzah with kosher certification are produced.
 Oat matzah is generally suitable for those who cannot eat gluten.
 Whole wheat, bran and organic matzah are also available.
 Chocolate-covered matzah is a favorite among children, although some consider it "enriched matzah" and will not eat it during the Passover holiday.
 A quite different flat confection of chocolate and nuts that resembles matzah is sometimes called "chocolate matzah".

-Matzah contains typically 111 calories per 1-ounce/28g (USDA Nutrient Database), about the same as rye crispbread.
+Mass-produced matzah contains typically 111 calories per 1-ounce/28g (USDA Nutrient Database), about the same as rye crispbread.